Accelize/drm/doc/drm_hardware_integration.rst

 A CDC mechanism is implemented in the DRM Activator IP to handle different clocks on `drm_aclk` and `ip_core_aclk`.
 The associated CDC constraints shall be defined in your project.
-Because the sources are encrypted you will find in the SDC files in the `syn/contraints` folder of the activator the names of the CDC elements.
+Because the sources are encrypted you will find in the names of the CDC elements to constrain in the SDC files in the `syn/contraints` folder.

 .. _Accelize: https://www.accelize.com/contact-us